Hi, I'm Renata, and this is my career story...

-From a very young age I remember my favourite play game was to pretend I was working.
+From a very young age, I remember my favorite play game was to pretend I was working.
 I was the teacher, the secretary, the horse-jumping instructor!
-My family had great aspirations for me, which involved me getting a job and being successful at it.
+My family had great aspirations for me, which involved getting a job and being successful at it.

-I started working part time when I was on 8th grade.
-I was only 14 years old and this was way before any of my friends had jobs.
-I had all sorts of jobs ever since, always earning money while studying, feeling independent from a young age, and planning my next movea.
+I started working part-time when I was in 8th grade.
+I was only 14 years old, and this was way before any of my friends had jobs.
+I have had all sorts of jobs ever since, always earning money while studying, feeling independent from a young age, and planning my next move.
 I also knew from a very young age that I loved career coaching.
-We had a family friend who became a career coach, after a long corporate career.
+We had a family friend who became a career coach after a long corporate career.
 She was fun, enthusiastic, and extremely in love with her profession.
-I admired her and she gave great advice, some of which I didn’t follow because I was young and stubborn.
-Now I look back and think wow, I’ve always known this about me, and it’s because Ilse told me this when I was 10, 16 years old!
+I admired her, and she gave great advice, some of which I didn’t follow because I was young and stubborn.
+Now I look back and think, wow, I’ve always known this about me, and it’s because Ilse told me this when I was 10, 16 years old!

-That independent thinking and planning experience led my husband and I to move to Australia in 2001.
-We wanted to live in a safe country to raise our 2 boys, and we were exhausted about everything in our home country: the long commutes to work, the traffic, the insecurity about the economy, and most importantly, the safety of our family.
+That independent thinking and planning experience led my husband and me to move to Australia in 2001.
+We wanted to live in a safe country to raise our 2 boys.
+We were exhausted about everything in our home country: the long commutes to work, the traffic, the insecurity about the economy, and most importantly, the safety of our family.

 Moving to Australia was a major undertaking, which required careful planning and a whole lot of courage.
 Furthermore, a few months after we arrived, my husband and I felt really scared about our situation.
 We ran out of money very quickly, much faster than we planned.